openresty/lua-nginx-module/README.markdown

 ngx.thread.kill
 ---------------

 **syntax:** *ok, err = ngx.thread.kill(thread)*

 **context:** *rewrite_by_lua&#42;, access_by_lua&#42;, content_by_lua&#42;, ngx.timer.&#42;*

 Kills a running "light thread" created by [ngx.thread.spawn](#ngxthreadspawn).
 Returns a true value when successful or `nil` and a string describing the error otherwise.

 According to the current implementation, only the parent coroutine (or "light thread") can kill a thread.
-Also, a running "light thread" with pending NGINX subrequests (initiated by [ngx.location.capture](#ngxlocationcapture) for example) cannot be killed due to a limitation in the NGINX core.
+Also, a running "light thread" with pending Nginx subrequests (initiated by [ngx.location.capture](#ngxlocationcapture) for example) cannot be killed due to a limitation in the Nginx core.

 This API was first enabled in the `v0.9.9` release.